martin12333/marti-onedrive/Dokumenty/251105-symptom-tracker/251105-symptom-tracker.f8.md

 - 2025-11-04 15:38 - #M-antidepressant
 - 2025-11-05 05:09 - #anger , unusual
+  - AI suggestion: Practice deep breathing exercises to manage anger.
 - 2025-11-05 10:42 - #V-antidepressant , #felix-felicis ?
 - 2025-11-06 00:19 - developing these logs to track symptoms #251105
+  - AI suggestion: Establish a routine for regular symptom tracking to monitor changes effectively.
+  - AI suggestion: Use a consistent timestamp format for better organization.
+  - AI suggestion: Consider adding context or notes for each entry to provide more insight into symptom patterns.
+  - AI suggestion: Review logs periodically to identify trends and adjust treatment plans accordingly.
+  - AI suggestion: Share logs with healthcare providers for more informed consultations.
+  - AI suggestion: Utilize visual aids like charts or graphs to represent symptom progression over time.
+  - AI suggestion: Set reminders to log symptoms at regular intervals throughout the day.
+  - AI suggestion: Explore digital tools or apps designed for symptom tracking to enhance the logging process.
+  - AI code suggestion: Implement a simple script to automate timestamp insertion in your logs.
+  - AI code suggestion: Use markdown formatting to highlight important entries or symptoms for easier reference.
+  - AI code suggestion: Create templates for common symptoms or events to streamline the logging process.
+  - AI code suggestion: Integrate with calendar apps to correlate symptom logs with daily activities or events.
+  - AI code suggestion: Utilize tags or hashtags to categorize symptoms for better organization and retrieval.
+    - wikilinks?
+  - AI code suggestion: Set up notifications or alerts for significant changes in symptom patterns based on logged data.
+  - AI code suggestion: Leverage data visualization libraries to create interactive dashboards for symptom analysis.
+  - AI code suggestion: Explore machine learning techniques to predict symptom trends based on historical log data.
+  - AI code suggestion: Collaborate with developers or data scientists to enhance the functionality of your symptom tracking system.
+  - AI comment:
 -